Škoda Epiq

-The Škoda Epiq is an upcoming electric subcompact crossover SUV that will be produced by Škoda Auto.
-It is set to enter production in 2026.
+The Škoda Epiq is a battery electric subcompact crossover SUV produced by Škoda Auto since June 2026.

 Overview

-The Škoda Epiq was unveiled by the manufacturer on 15 March 2024.
+Škoda unveiled the Epiq concept on 15 March 2024.
 Its design was inspired by the Škoda Vision 7S concept car presented in Prague in November 2022.
+The production vehicle was unveiled on 19 May 2026.

-In August of 2025 it was announced that Australia will be the first non-European market to receive the Epiq, with the Epiq set to arrive in Australia in 2027.
-Testing began in June of 2025.
-The Epiq will make its debut in 2026.
+In August 2025, it was announced that Australia will be the first non-European market to receive the Epiq, with the Epiq set to arrive in Australia in 2027.
+Testing of the Epiq began in June 2025 and was slated to make its debut in 2026.